 Bali Blue Moon

-A Peet’s favorite—and this fall, a favorite for you.
-This dark roast brings the same spicy, complex notes of a Sumatra, just a bit finer.
-It’s weighty in the cup and silky on the palate, with tasting notes of cedar, maple syrup, and peat moss.
+A Peet’s favorite—and this season, a favorite for you.
+This organic dark roast brings the same spicy, complex notes of a Sumatra, just a bit finer.
+It’s weighty in the cup and silky on the palate, with tasting notes of nutmeg, sandalwood, and dried mulberry.
 And for a limited time, you can indulge in this exclusive coffee that’s usually reserved for the Small Batch Subscription Series.

 TALK OF THE TASTING ROOM

-When we sampled Bali Blue Moon in our cupping room, words like pipe tobacco, whiskey, fennel pollen, and black garlic floated around—a testament to its complexity.
-There was much discussion, but eventually all agreed on notes of cedarwood and peat moss, with a sweetness like maple syrup.
+When we sampled Bali Blue Moon in our cupping room, words like incense, anise, poached apple, and spiced cocoa floated around—a testament to its complexity.
+There was much discussion, but eventually all agreed on rich, aromatic notes of nutmeg and sandalwood, with a sweetness like dried mulberries.
 It’s smooth and tempting.
-A complement to cool autumnal days.
+A complement to brisk winter days.
 (Love to switch up your coffee with the seasons?
 Our Seasonal Essentials Series is made for Peetniks like you.)

 TAKE A TRIP TO BALI